-Keeping members around year after year means continually providing them with value.
+Keeping members around year after year means providing them with continuous value.
 Simply put, if members think your organization provides too little value, they’re not likely to renew.

 That may seem obvious.
 But dig a little deeper and things get more complex.

 The 2022 Association Trends Study by Community Brands shows that, as in previous studies, there remains a strong correlation between technology and member loyalty.
 Members who view their professional organization as an early adopter of technology are more satisfied and connected with the organization, more likely to renew, and more likely to promote the organization.